 Should I Replace My Roof?

-One of the most prevalent questions that contractors get when homeowners see that there’s granule loss in their roof is “Should I be replacing my roof?”.
+The most prevalent questions that contractors get when homeowners see that there’s granule loss in their roof is “Should I be replacing my roof?”.
 There are some tell-tale signs on when you should replace your roof.

 How Do You Spot Granule Loss?

-Spotting granule loss on your roof is relatively easy since your these granules are located at the top layer of your shingles.
+Spotting granule loss on your roof is relatively easy since these granules are located at the top layer of your shingles.
 One way of checking for granule loss is simply looking at any granules that are missing on your shingles.
 If the layer below the top layer of the shingles is visible, then there’s a good chance that granule loss is happening.

-Each roofing material will have its own unique lifespan, so it’s best that you do your own research on what you can place on your roof with good longevity.
+Each roofing material will have its own unique lifespan, it’s best that you do your own research on what you can place on your roof with good longevity.
 Likewise, you can contact a manufacturer or your contractor on what you can use that has a good lifespan.